-The Tenants' Union has not been involved in a case where the latter has been raised, and even in the
+The Tenants' Union has not been involved in a case where the latter has been raised, and even in the former case it rarely arises.

-The Court may also award "compensation" to the defendant/respondent if it finds that the
+The Court may also award "compensation" to the defendant/respondent if it finds that the claim/application is vexatious or frivolous.
+It is unclear whether "compensation" is intended to have a different meaning to "costs".